kbayraktar/kbayraktar.github.io/te_markdown/webui.md

 ---

 * Estimated reading time: 2 minutes
-* Audience: [Curious party], Noob, Somewhat experienced, Experienced, Expert
+* Audience: [Curious party], Newbies, Somewhat experienced, Experienced, Expert

 Testing, on any level, is an indispensible quality assurance measure, yet is often neglected.
 Therefore, it is all the more important that the entry barrier to adopt a user acceptance test tool is as low as possible, both from the end user's perspective, as well as for maintainers and administrators providing technical support.
 Desktop applications require users to install them on their own machines, and may present administrators with the challenge of providing the latest updates.